MATTMCCA/The-Black-Hellebore/README.md

 What to do with the most popular keyboard on amazon?
 Reverse engineer! it obviously!
 New and more better, QMK powered PCB for the RK61.
 Uses actual STM32 not a cloned Sonix IC.

 *I would like to note, that during testing of the Black Hellebore, I observed LED flickering, I suspect this is due to insufficient supply voltage.
 Since the LED supply is limited with a current limiting resistor, cranking the brightness with all LED's on will cause the SK6803MINI-E's to intermittently brown out.
 (This is my current working theory, pun not intended, but still funny)*

+*Edit: This was not a brown out condition*

 *HACK Alert, if your know the host port can safely limit the supply current with out damage, you could replace the aforementioned resistor, with zero ohms.*